 • Munroes 3.75 inch paddle tails

-Squid fishing at Queenscliff pier
+Squid fishing at Queenscliff Pier

-Squid is likely the most targeted species at Queenscliff pier.
+Squid is likely the most targeted species at Queenscliff Pier.
 The area is full of weed beds which makes a great ecosystem for squid.
 The fishing for squid can be exceptional during the night and the pier is often full of anglers during the dark.
 You can learn more about targeting squid here by reading our detailed guide on How to catch squid at Queenscliff Pier.

 Targeting Snapper at Queenscliff pier